 But it was redefined a few times after that, and he faded from sight until the early 21st century, where he is known in the Worcester, Mass., bars as [garbled unpronounceable guttural sound] or, in a rough translation, He Who Watches Too Much Television.

-Today, Victor D. Infante is the author of the poetry collection City of Insomnia from Write Bloody Publishing, an editor and columnist in the Lifestyles section at the Worcester Telegram & Gazette in New England, an occasional contributor to OC Weekly in California, the editor-in-chief of the online literary journal Radius: Poetry From the Center to the Edge and a co-editor on the recent Best Indie Lit New England anthology series.
+Today, Victor D. Infante is the author of the poetry collection City of Insomnia from Write Bloody Publishing, Entertainment Editor for the Worcester Telegram & Gazette in New England, an occasional contributor to OC Weekly in California, the editor-in-chief of the online literary journal Radius: Poetry From the Center to the Edge and a co-editor on the Best Indie Lit New England anthology series.

 His poems and short stories have appeared in numerous publications, including The Chiron Review, The Collagist, Pearl, Spillway, The Nervous Breakdown and FreezeRay Poetry, as well as in anthologies such as Poetry Slam: The Competitive Art of Performance Poetry, Spoken Word Revolution Redux, The Last American Valentine: Poems to Seduce and Destroy, Aim For the Head: An Anthology of Zombie Poetry and The Incredible Sestina Anthology.”

 – Abraham Lincoln, from his profile of the author in Vanity Fair